danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 ---
 title: "Dynamic Ruby And Hidden Maintenance Costs"
 featuredImage: "../images/dynamic-ruby-maintenance-karla-hernandez-LrlyZzX6Sws-unsplash.jpg"
-description: "This post explores how Ruby's dynamic dispatch and runtime constant resolution can make code elegant but harder to understand and maintain over time."
+description: "This post explores how dynamic dispatch and ActiveSupport's runtime constant resolution can make Rails code elegant but harder to maintain."
 date: "2026-04-01"
-category: "ruby"
+category: "rails"
 related:
   - "Avoid this Bug with Numeric Environment Variables in Ruby"
   - "Rails Console-like Environment for a Plain Ruby Project"
   - "Configurable Retry with Ruby"
 ---

-Ruby makes it easy to write elegant, dynamic code.
-The language practically encourages it with features like `constantize`, `classify`, and metaprogramming.
+Ruby makes it easy to write dynamic code, and Rails amplifies this with ActiveSupport conveniences like `constantize` and `classify`.
 When you discover these capabilities, it feels empowering, like you're writing less code that does more.
 But there's a hidden cost to elegant abstractions in application code, especially on projects that will be maintained by multiple developers over many years.

-This post explores some code from a project I was maintaining, where a dynamic pattern made the codebase harder to understand and maintain, even though the code itself was technically correct and elegantly written.
+This post explores some code from a project I was maintaining, where a dynamic pattern made the codebase harder to understand.
 The example that follows is adapted from the project I was maintaining.
 Class names and other details have been changed so I can share them publicly, but the patterns and trade-offs illustrate what I encountered.

 ## Where Are the Callers?